eTyradelli/todo-app-frontend-mentor/README.md

 ## My process

-This was the most JS-heavy project I've worked on yet, so I spent most of time to get things to work.
+This was the most JS-heavy project I've worked on yet, so I spent most of time getting things to work.
 I used local storage to give the user the opportunity to save their preferences.
 I also used the drag and drop API and the audio API for some extra features.

 ### Built with